dlstreamer/pipeline-server/samples/ava_ai_extension/stream_density/README.md

-# Measuring Stream Density
+# Measuring Stream Density with DL Streamer AI Extension
-Show how to measure stream density with CPU inference, GPU inference, and GPU inference combined with DL Streamer's tracking feature.

 ## Server Configuration
 If host is Ubuntu 20 get the platform specific render group id required for GPU access.